WebexCC-SA/US_LTRCCT-2296/docs/coreLab4.md

 >
 > Delete the connection between the play welcome message node and the Queue Contact node
 >
-> Connect the play welcome message node edge to this Condition node
+> Connect the play welcome message output node edge to this Condition node
 >
-> Connect the False node edge to the play welcome message node
+> Connect the False node edge to the Queue Contact node
 >
 ---